allegroai/clearml-docs/docs/guides/frameworks/pytorch/notebooks/image/hyperparameter_search.md

 ## Experiments Comparison

-ClearM automatically logs each job, meaning each experiment that executes with a set of hyperparameters, separately.
+ClearML automatically logs each job, meaning each experiment that executes with a set of hyperparameters, separately.
 Each appears as an individual experiment in the **ClearML Web UI**, where the Task name is `image_classification_CIFAR10` and the hyperparameters appended.

 For example: